Notice of Pre-AIA or AIA Status

 A method for generating an application configuration for a native development environment, the method comprising:

-i. receiving a non-native configuration file in a non-native application development environment, wherein the non-native configuration file includes information for configuring a native computer application; (Para 0047, "A user at a client device 102 views and/or modifies data from a plurality of different data sources 108 via an interactive electronic form.
+i. receiving a non-native configuration file in a non-native application development environment, wherein the non-native configuration file includes information for configuring program code to be compiled into a native computer application; (Para 0047, "A user at a client device 102 views and/or modifies data from a plurality of different data sources 108 via an interactive electronic form.
 An example block diagram showing connections between a plurality of data sources 108 and an electronic form 302 via an object broker process 304 is illustrated in FIG. 3.
-The object broker process 304 (described in detail below with reference to FIG. 6) compiles data in a variety of different native formats from the different data sources 108 (e.g., different legacy database systems) into standardized business objects 306, 308 (e.g., in a declarative format such as XML)") Examiner Comments: This passage teaches receiving a non-native configuration file (data compiled into XML business objects from legacy sources) in a non-native application development environment (object broker process and form-based tooling), where the file includes information for configuring a native computer application (business objects/forms used to generate/configure native mobile apps).
+The object broker process 304 (described in detail below with reference to FIG. 6) compiles data in a variety of different native formats from the different data sources 108 (e.g., different legacy database systems) into standardized business objects 306, 308 (e.g., in a declarative format such as XML)") Examiner Comments: This passage teaches receiving a non-native configuration file (data compiled into XML business objects from legacy sources) in a non-native application development environment (object broker process and form-based tooling), where the file includes information for configuring program code to be compiled into a native computer application (business objects/forms used to generate and configure native mobile apps).
 The object broker receives and compiles non-native data into configurations usable for native app generation.

-and ii. generating, [within the non-native application development environment], an application configuration file for a native application development environment based on the non-native configuration file; (Para 0014, "The disclosed system also generates native mobile applications that can be executed on mobile operating systems.
+ii. generating, [within the non-native application development environment], a native configuration file for a native application development environment based on the non-native configuration file, [wherein the native configuration file is generated from a template native configuration file which is sequentially modified by chaining together the modifier objects of the non-native plugin]; (Para 0014, "The disclosed system also generates native mobile applications that can be executed on mobile operating systems.
 The mobile applications contain the full feature set of a form that may be run, for example, on a desktop computer.")
-Examiner Comments: This passage teaches generating an application configuration file (native mobile app configurations with full form features) within the non-native environment (form process and object broker) based on the non-native configuration file (standardized business objects and forms).
+Examiner Comments: This passage teaches generating a native configuration file (native mobile app configuration with full form features) within the non-native environment (form process and object broker) based on the non-native configuration file (standardized business objects and forms).
 The system generates native configurations directly from non-native forms within the same environment.

-v. performing a compilation process, using the application configuration file, to produce the native computer application.
+v. performing a compilation process, using the native configuration file, to produce the native computer application to be run in a native environment.
 (Para 0014, "The disclosed system also generates native mobile applications that can be executed on mobile operating systems.
 The mobile applications contain the full feature set of a form that may be run, for example, on a desktop computer.")
-Examiner Comments: This passage teaches performing a compilation process (generating executable native mobile applications implies compilation from source/configs to binaries) using the application configuration file (form features in native configs) to produce the native computer application (executable mobile apps).
+Examiner Comments: This passage teaches performing a compilation process (generating executable native mobile applications implies compilation from source/configs to binaries) using the native configuration file (form features in native configs) to produce the native computer application to be run in a native environment (executable mobile apps running on mobile operating systems).
 Producing executable native apps from configurations inherently involves compilation to make them runnable on OS.

 Smit did not specifically teach